pages-themes/minimal/pages/guidelines/formalisation.md

 The use of quotation marks allows search for exact phrases when needed, for example:

-"asthma mechanisms" OR "mechanisms of asthma".
+"asthma mechanisms" OR "mechanisms of asthma"

 ### PMC full-text search